C-level Leaders Want Agility, but Learning and HR Don’t Know Where to Start

-Organizational Agility can easily be confused with other approaches such as Design Thinking, Learning Agility, Agile Process or even broad Innovation methods.
+Organizational Agility can easily be confused with other approaches such as Design Thinking, Learning Agility, Agile Software Development, or even broad Innovation methods.
 While some of the ideals between these methods overlap or support how people become faster, more intentional or capable of solving problems, they are not sufficient to create Organizational Agility.
 The reason these other approaches fail is that they are isolated to only certain roles or teams, or do not provide specific strategies that are easy to embrace across an entire company.
 They also typically lack practical behavioral guidance that allows people to implement change.

 Organizational Agility Raises the Bar Across All Segments of a Company

 Agility skills are typically aligned with or nurtured within innovation teams, product and software development groups and at the highest ranks of leadership – where the necessity to shift quickly on market disruption or to innovate in advance of launching new products is essential.
 But this niche skill recognition at only strategic levels of a company (an isolated approach), leaves behind the largest population of workers at all levels of organizations – the managers, the accountants, the customer service reps, the engineers or the administrators who are responsible for making sure the company functions in the day to day.
 Imagine if everyone at every level was trained in Agility, encouraged to support ideation, and provided with strategies to implement even small improvements?
 Optimization from the top down has been business as usual… but what if bottom up is more effective?

 Agility in its ideal state – Organizational Agility – includes the best-practices of these other ideologies and fills in the gaps in what it takes for everyone – at any and every level of an organization – to achieve Personal Agility and execute on its approaches effectively on a macro level.